prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 go run github.com/prysmaticlabs/prysm/cmd/prysmctl checkpoint save --beacon-node-host=http://localhost:3500
 ```

-You should see the following output upon successful export:
+You should see the following output if your export was successful:

 ```bash
 INFO[0000] requesting http://localhost:3500/eth/v2/debug/beacon/states/finalized